-The construction of utilities through or paralleling the defined trunk creek system or bridges across the trunk system that require disturbance of the bed or banks of the creek or the diversion of the creek shall be submitted to the BCWMC for review.
-Utility Crossings and Bridges requirements are included in Section 8.0.
+The construction of utilities through or paralleling the defined trunk creek-system or bridges across the trunk system that require disturbance of the bed or banks of the creek or the diversion of the creek and all bridges across the trunk system shall be submitted to the BCWMC for review.
+Utility Crossings and Bridges requirements are included in Section 4.0 and 8.0.